sharmavins23/Scientia/FORMAL SCIENCE/Mathematics/Mathematics.md

 Mathematics is the science and study of quality, structure, space, and change.
 It is a vast area of knowledge that has extreme applications to many disciplines.
+It is one of the [[Formal Science|formal sciences]].